 Don’t skimp on writing and revising your accompanying description text, be it YouTube ‘Show More’ text, an accompanying Facebook post, or even a quick Tweet.
 You have a golden opportunity to capture the attention a larger audience, make sure to make the most of it.

 This is particularly important if your thumbnail doesn’t clearly communicate what your content is at a glance.
 People want to know why they should be interested before they spend time looking at your content.
 Give them a quick idea of what to expect, and encourage them to watch through the accompanying text!

 A substantial portion of all social media traffic now occurs on mobile devices.
-As of 2013, Statista reports that more than 65% of social networking traffic now occurs on mobile devices.
-In addition, Cisco reports that mobile video traffic has exceeded 55% of total mobile data traffic as of 2014.
+Statista reports that more than 65% of social networking traffic now occurs on mobile devices.
+In addition, Cisco reports that mobile video traffic has exceeded 55% of total mobile data traffic.